imclab/liz/README.md

   ]
   ```

-- `GET /groups`
+- `GET /profiles`

-  Get all groups of the current users.
-Returns an Array with groups like:
+  Get all profiles of the current users.
+Returns an Array with profiles like:

   ```json
   [